silverailscolo/ejb/_pages/en-us/computers-lubuntu.md

 If your laptop also has an internal, built-in wireless card, be sure to pick the right adapter and ignore the other one.

 Hope this has been of help to you.
-Source of these instructions: <a href ="https://help.ubuntu.com/community/WifiDocs/Driver/bcm43xx">help.ubuntu.com</a> and <a href="https://launchpad.net/ubuntu/+source/b43-fwcutter">launchpad.net</a>.
+Source of these instructions: [help.ubuntu.com](https://help.ubuntu.com/community/WifiDocs/Driver/bcm43xx) and [launchpad.net](https://launchpad.net/ubuntu/+source/b43-fwcutter).